All those Instagram pics of fridges bursting with a week's worth of #mealprep are well and good, but who really has time to do that, week after week?

 This is the most important step for staying organised with your lunch prep.
-You might not always have a perfect, ready-to-eat lunch, but you'll probably have one or two vegetables and a can of tuna, eggs or leftovers.
-Bring them to work and sort the rest out at lunch.
+You might not always have a perfect, ready-to-eat lunch, but you'll probably have one or two vegetables and a can of tuna, eggs or leftovers on hand.
+Bring them to work and sort the rest out at lunchtime.

 Here's a few non-perishables to keep on hand at work:

-- Good extra virgin olive oil: use this as a salad dressing, to pep up leftover meats that have dried out a bit, or to grill veggies in the sandwich toaster (see below).
+- Good extra virgin olive oil: use this as a salad dressing, to pep up leftover meats that have dried out a bit, or to grill vegies in the sandwich toaster (see below).

 - Good quality sea salt and pepper: essentials, obviously.

-- Togaroshi: This Japanese spice mix of (typically sesame seeds, seaweed and chilli) is readily available at supermarkets and totally delicious.
-Sprinkle on grilled veggies, rice or noodles, or even sushi for extra flavour.
+- Togarashi: this delicious Japanese mix of sesame seeds, seaweed and chilli readily available at supermarkets.
+Sprinkle on grilled vegies, rice or noodles, or even sushi for extra flavour.

-- Microwave packs of brown rice: These are cheap and quick, and will instantly bulk out that veggie and protein combo.
-Think brown rice + tuna or tofu + cucumber, with a shake of togaroshi for a deconstructed sushi bowl.
+- Microwave packs of brown rice: these are cheap and quick, and will instantly bulk out that vegie and protein combo.
+Think brown rice + tuna or tofu + cucumber, with a shake of togarashi for a deconstructed sushi bowl.

-Sushi sandwiches from Adam Liaw's new cookbook The Zen Kitchen.
+Sushi sandwiches from Adam Liaw's cookbook The Zen Kitchen.
 Photo: Supplied

 Turn into a flavour hoarder